enkidevs/curriculum/javascript/react/good-to-know/immutability-helpers-in-react.md

 //newObj = {a: 5, b: 6, c:7}
 ```

-Other worth mentioning intuitive commands are `{$unshift: array}` and `{$splice: array of arrays}`, but you can see all the available methods in the Resources section of this insight.
+Other commands worth mentioning are `{$unshift: array}` and `{$splice: array of arrays}`, but you can see all the available methods in the Resources section of this insight.

 ---
 ## Practice